laurieskelly/hotwire_scam/README.md

 If you are a lawyer and believe that hotwire.com is crossing legal lines as well as those of poor taste, please contact me.

 ### The ol' Cloak and Double Dagger
 Look at the image below, specifically at the two places where the $489 figure is crossed out.
-You might think this is saying "The price is usually $489 +" and the strikethrough indicates that this Hotel has a Hot Rate that is much lower than it usually is.
+You might think this is saying "The price is usually $489+" ($489 or more!? this must be a pretty swanky mystery hotel), and the strikethrough indicates that this Hotel has a Hot Rate that is much lower than it usually is.
 We're familiar with this visual language.
 It indicates a sale.

 ![](advertised_price2.jpg)